 They argue that human stupidity and carelessness is the cause of the problems now faced with the brown tree snake.
 They say the snakes never asked to be stowaways on planes to unknown territory.

 No matter how they got to be on Guam, they are now a menace.
 That is why government scientists came up with their plan of using toxic mice.
 Taking advantage of the serpent’s willingness to eat anything seemed like a good idea.

 They may yet have to resort to these types of drastic measures, but for now, they are trying to curtail the problem in a less aggressive fashion.

 ‘Arresting’ Illegal Brown Tree Snakes

-Some of the snake species found in Hawaii have something in common – they’re popular as pets.
-Non-venomous boas and pythons are sought after pet snakes.
-These snakes keep showing up in Hawaii.
+Many of the snake species found in Hawaii recently have something in common – they’re popular as pets.
+Non-venomous boas and pythons are sought-after pet snakes.
+And these snakes keep showing up in Hawaii.

 Obviously, they have likely been smuggled in.
 Irresponsible pet owners ended up finding them more work than they thought and simply dumped them somewhere.
 For that reason, snakes are illegal in Hawaii.
 The state can’t risk them coming in and threatening the already fragile, at-risk ecosystem.

 Hawaii offers an amnesty program for people who turn in illegal snakes, or other illegal animals.
 They ask no questions, so anyone in possession of these illegal animals can drop them off at the appropriate facilities, without risk a fine or jail time.